LogoJapan Suki

 Piranhas

-To explore the hells of Beppu, the easiest starting point is JR Beppu Station, accessible via the Nippou train line.
-Once in Beppu, you have two main options to reach the hot springs of Kannawa, where most of the hells are located:
+The best starting point for exploring Beppu’s Hells is JR Beppu Station (別府駅), accessible via the Nippō Main Line.
+Once in Beppu, you have several options to reach Kannawa (鉄輪温泉), the hot spring district where most of the hells are located.

 #5 of 7 in Beppu